 • Informed: People who need updates on progress.

-By assigning these distinct categories, everyone engaged in the tasks understands their specific duties, where they must seek authority and expertise from others (accountable consulted), and ensures communication flows efficiently.
+By assigning these distinct categories, everyone engaged in tasks understands their specific duties, where to seek authority and expertise, and ensures that communication flows efficiently.

 The Purpose of the RACI Matrix

-Adopting the RACI framework can help combat issues related to insufficient accountability that plague many organizations.
-This issue may result in financial losses estimated between $450 and $550 billion every year.
+Adopting the RACI framework can help combat issues related to insufficient accountability that plague many organizations, potentially resulting in financial losses estimated between $450 and $550 billion every year.

 Implementing the RACI Matrix: A Step-by-Step Guide